FINO Paytech CFO on the firm's new focus areas -- B2C and mobile payments

 (Edited by Prem Udayabhanu)

 Blackstone Advisors India Pvt.
 Ltd. is a private equity and venture capital firm with $336 billion assets under management.
 It provides finance for leveraged buyouts, turnarounds, corporate partnerships, industry consolidations, start-ups, recapitalizations and growth capital transactions.
 The firm seeks to invest in communications, energy, media and entertainment, healthcare, financial services, hospitality and travel, manufacturing, technology, transportation, oil refining, construction, consumer and retail, food and beverage, packaging and pharmaceutical sectors.
 It prefers to invest in North America, Western Europe, Latin America, emerging European markets and India.
-The company was founded in 1987 and is based in Mumbai, India.
+The company was founded in 1985 and is based in Mumbai, Maharashtra.